sr-murthy/continuedfractions/README.md

 0.500000249999375
 ```

-Mediants have other [interesting connections](https://en.wikipedia.org/wiki/Stern%E2%80%93Brocot_tree), including to sequences and orderings of rational numbers.
+Mediants have very interesting connections to other areas of number, including sequences and orderings of rational numbers - for example, see the [Stern-Brocot tree](https://en.wikipedia.org/wiki/Stern%E2%80%93Brocot_tree).

 ### Constructing Continued Fractions from Element Sequences